 They’ve also added a graphic to show Top Seller and very visible ratings and reviews.
 84 reviews with a 4.5 star rating.
-These are good examples of social proof (check out our article on behavioural science for more on this) which can help drive sales.
+These are good examples of social proof (check out our behavioural science article for more on this) which can help drive sales.
 This is a more advanced e-Commerce selling technique.

 They also include the added benefit of “3 months free accidental damage and theft cover” as an upsell offer.
 Which again, is a good selling technique.

 They’ve also made it easy to assess the product.
-That helps with customer decision making, If the customer wants to know more, all the headline elements connect to more detailed information.
+That helps with customer decision making.
+If the customer wants to know more, all the headline elements connect to more detailed information.
 Product features.
 Technical specifications.
 Ratings and reviews.
 Buying guide.
 Delivery and installation.